Privatized Banking: High Cash Value and Long-Term Growth

 You can use them to pay future premiums.
 Another option is to have the dividend sent to you as a check in the mail, as passive income.
 Or, you can direct the dividends to purchase more paid-up additions or more death benefit in the future.
 And finally, you could set dividends to simply accumulate into the cash value, without purchasing more PUAs.

-To have the greatest impact on your long-term performance, we usually recommend opting for your dividends to purchase additional paid-up insurance.
+To have the greatest impact on your long-term performance, we usually recommend opting for your dividends to purchase additional paid-up life insurance.
 This helps you grow your cash value quickly.
 It also increases your overall death benefit, which helps you accumulate more dividends in the future.
 Rolling dividends back into your policy by buying more paid-up additions gives you the full advantage of compound interest.
 You’re taking the existing policy plus the dividend, lumping them together, and then earning future dividends on the whole.